 Even a week can be a long time if your practice efforts are efficient and effective.
 If you’re working through a quality daily scratch practice strategy your progress should be notable each week.
 In fact, recording weekly could be an eye opener that your practice strategy may not be as effective as you assumed it was.
 Video is a good way to review your victories and defeats and gear the following week’s practice schedule towards your scratching problem areas so you can continue to speed up your scratch progress.

 Is There Such Thing As Too Much?

 While I do believe that weekly recording sessions can be extremely helpful, I understand that it might be tough mentally for someone who doesn’t feel they’re progressing at the rate they want.
 If you are that type of person you might want to dial back the amount of recording you do to a monthly basis.
-I must caution you though that you’re probably worrying too much about your feelings and not enough about what you can do to ensure that you will increase your rate of improvement at scratching.
+I must caution you though because you’re probably worrying too much about your feelings and not enough about what you can do to ensure you will increase your rate of improvement at scratching.
 The beauty of recording often is the pressure that comes with it melts away.
 It just becomes a natural and essential part of what you do.

 It’s Not Just About Mistakes

 Not everything that you want to fix will be a technical issue.
 You may be doing plenty of things that are technically correct, but don’t necessarily sound good to you.
 This is an excellent opportunity for you to note what you like and don’t like about your scratch style and begin crafting a style that is much more pleasing to you.
 This is where your personality starts to shine through a lot more because you’re making personal choices about how you want to ultimately sound when you scratch.